Chattooga County, Georgia: Government

 Chattooga County is served by a vast array of public offices.
 The county is one of the few in the State of Georgia that still operates under one county commissioner.
 Blake Elsberry, a local businessman, defeated incumbent Commissioner Jason Winters in the Primary election in 2020.
-Elsberry‘s office is on Commerce Street in downtown Summerville, the county's seat.
+Elsberry's office is on Commerce Street in downtown Summerville, the county's seat.

 Sheriff Ralph Kellett served the community as sheriff for almost two decades before losing the Democratic Primary election to John Everett in 2008.
 Kellett died in 2011.
-Sheriff Everett kept the seat in Democratic hands in the General Election.
+Sheriff Everett kept the seat in Democratic hands in the general election.
 In 2012, Everett faced a federal lawsuit regarding questionable practices as sheriff, and ended up losing in the 2012 primary, the only incumbent to do so.
-Democrat Mark Schrader won the 2012 general election and has been regarded as one of the most successful sheriffs in county history.
-Schrader's office is located on West Washington Street beside the county courthouse.
+Democrat Mark Schrader won the 2012 general election.
+Schrader's office is located at 533 Underwood Drive, about 4 miles north of the county courthouse.

 Other elected officers include Tax Commissioner Joy Cooper Hampton, Kim Windle James, the first woman to serve as Clerk of Superior and State Courts, Earle Rainwater as Coroner, and Jon Payne as Probate Judge and Election Superintendent.
 Buddy Hill serves as Solicitor General and Jon Dennis is the State Court Judge.
-Judge Kristina Cook-Connelly, daughter of Attorney Bobby Lee Cook, is judge on the Lookout Mountain Judicial Circuit.
+Judge Kristina Cook-Connelly is judge on the Lookout Mountain Judicial Circuit.

-The county's school board, under Chattooga County School Superintendent Jimmy Lenderman, Leroy Massey Elementary, Menlo School, Lyerly School, Summerville Middle, and Chattooga High School.
+The county's school board, under Chattooga County School Superintendent Jared Hosmer, Leroy Massey Elementary, Menlo School, Lyerly School, Summerville Middle, and Chattooga High School.
 Chattooga High School is a "Class AA" school according to the Georgia High School Association.
 The board also oversees one alternative school.
-The members of the school board are Larry Weesner, Alma Lewis, John Turner, Eddie Massey, and John Agnew, republican D5[4].
+Members of the school board include Chair Lori Brady, Vice-chair Tiffany Lawrence, Eddie Elsberry, Bonnie Fletcher, and BJ Montgomery.

 The other school system in Chattooga's County is the Trion City School System.
 The system, constantly named one of the best public schools in the State of Georgia, is served by Superintendent Dr. H. Phillip Williams.
-The school board is chaired by Connie Witt.
+Members of the board are Chair Randy Henderson, Vice-chair Kari Maddux, Laura Chesley, Darriel Broome, and Johnny Brimer.
 The system has one elementary, one middle, and one high school.
 The school is on one campus and is a "Class A" school according to the Georgia High School Association.
-The school was recently named a Georgia School of Excellence.
+According to the Georgia Department of Education, Trion High School was named a Georgia School Of Excellence in 2008, Trion Middle School in 2004, and Trion Elementary School in 2007 and 2012.